Do you know the difference between a screening and a diagnostic mammogram?

 Key Differences Between Diagnostic and Screening Mammograms

-As well as the difference outlined above, there are a few key differences between the two types of mammograms:
+There are a few key differences between the two types of mammograms:

 - Cost: Most insurances cover one screening mammogram per year.
 Diagnostic mammograms are subject to the terms of private insurance plans.
 (Please call our receptionists at 931-528-1800 to ask for details specific to your insurance plan).